bkw777/NODE_DATAPAC/README.md

 BLOCK with BUS_A10 low accesses bank0, BLOCK with BUS_A10 high accesses bank1.
 The state of BUS_A10 is essentially copied to the SRAM A18 address line and latched during BLOCK ops along with A10-A17, like adding a 9th bit to the HC374.

-The extra bank 512k operation is just deduced from watching what RAMDSK.CO tries to do on the system bus when you press the Bank button, then the theory tested with a breadboard circuit, and finally with MiniNDP below, which actually works with RAMDSK.
+The 512k 2-bank operation is just deduced from watching what RAMDSK does on the system bus when you press the Bank button, then the theory tested with a breadboard circuit, and finally with MiniNDP below.
-MiniNDP probably does not implement the circuit the same way that the RAMPAC did.
+MiniNDP actually works with RAMDSK, but probably does not implement the circuit the same way that the RAMPAC did.

 <!--
 ## New Replacement PCB